mstocco/mariostoc.co/content/traininglog/20210523-ironman2021-14weeksout.md

 Carina dropped me off at Michells Farm and I jogged home from there.
 Decent headwind and in sections sheltered from the wind but not the sun, it was quite warm.
 I **felt good** but not as fresh as when I did this route back in [January](ironman2021-32weeksout?sun).

-With an easier +3 hour bike ride [yesterday](ironman2021-15weeksout?sat), I felt less fatigue in my legs compared to a week ago.
+With an easier, +3 hour ride [yesterday](ironman2021-15weeksout?sat), I felt less fatigue in my legs compared to a week ago.
 <!---->
 #### RUN: Michell Farm to Tillicum
 ![Run Map](/assets/jpg/run-20210523.jpeg)